TQBio/scMelody/README.md

 This step is used to evaluate clustering performance between the truth and the prediction.

 Calculate ARI and V-measure in python.
-Load the corresponding functions in "results_analysis.txt" in python.
+Load the corresponding functions in "Perforamce_evaluation.py" in python.

      ARI_score = ARI(true_label, pre_cluster)